A New Analytical Approximation of the Fluid Antenna System Channel: Proposed FAS Channel Model

-Theorems \ref{CDF_g_hat} and \ref{p_out_approx1} present approximated expressions for the CDF and probability of outage of the FAS channel that depend on the parameter $\epsilon$.
-In what follows, we investigate the impact of this parameter on both the accuracy and the mathematical tractability of these approximated expressions.
+The results in (\ref{cdfgfas}) and (\ref{p_out1}) provide approximated expressions for the CDF and probability of outage of the FAS channel that depend on the parameter $\epsilon$.
+In what follows, we investigate the impact of this parameter on both the accuracy and the mathematical tractability of these expressions.

-\begin{prop} Let $\epsilon > 0$ be big enough that $\epsilon\text{-rank} < \frac{N}{2}$.
-Then, the number of the multi-fold integrals in the approximated CDF and outage probability of the FAS channel is reduced by $\frac{N-2~\epsilon\text{-rank}}{N}$. \end{prop} \begin{proof} We can see from theorems \ref{CDF_g_hat} and \ref{p_out_approx1} that we need 2$ \times \epsilon\text{-rank}$ multi-fold integrals to approximate the CDF and outatge probabilty of the FAS channel.
-Originally, the CDF of the selection combiner over correlated channels is represented by $N$ multi-fold integrals \cite{N_multifold}.
-Therefore, the number of multi-fold integrals is reduced by $\frac{N-2~\epsilon\text{-rank}}{N}$ using this approximation. \end{proof}
+\begin{prop} Let $\epsilon > 0$ be big enough such that $\epsilon\text{-rank} < \frac{N}{2}$.
+Then, the number of the multi-fold integrals in the approximated CDF and outage probability of the FAS channel is reduced by $\frac{N-2~\epsilon\text{-rank}}{N}$. \end{prop} \begin{proof} Originally, the CDF of the selection combiner over correlated channels is represented by \textit{N}-fold integrals \cite{N_multifold}.
+Therefore, the proof follows directly from the fact that (\ref{cdfgfas}) and (\ref{p_out1}) have $2 \times \epsilon\text{-rank}$ multi-fold integrals. \end{proof}